-The foldable and fully transportable pods are for those traveling geeks who find it hard to shun all the amenities of their luxurious life.
-You can move the pods to exotic locations around the world and the amazing concept abodes will come with ‘Active’ walls and floors where guests can focus images of their choice and a disposable unit to care of all waste.
+The foldable and fully transportable pods are for those traveling geeks who find it hard to shun all their luxurious life amenities.
+You can move the pods to exotic locations worldwide, and the amazing concept abodes will come with ‘Active’ walls and floors where guests can focus images of their choice and a disposable unit to care for all waste.

 8. The Ark